SmashHits/RNG-alpha-cracked/README.md

 boom, thats it
 SHARING THIS FILE OR THE PROJECT ON SCRATCH IS AGAINST THE AGREEMENT AND YOU WILL BE TERMINATED TO USE THE FILE ANYMORE thank you<3

+https://www.mediafire.com/file/n7t2m9pgvzn9mh7/RNG_Masters_%2528_%2529.sb3/file this is the link to the download, thanks for beta testing.